-By default, the location is null, the SNMP version is SNMPv3, and the contact is null.
+By default, the contact information and the location information is null, and the protocol version is SNMPv3.

 Configure the SNMP agent with the same SNMP version as the NMS for successful communications between them.

 Related commands: display snmp-agent sys-info.